supratim-sen/strategy_and_wealth-dependent_decision-heuristic/Data_and_FigureGenerationCodes/Figure1/Fig1_note.md

 ## Note ##

-The plot for Figure 1c and 1d is generated directly from the file given in subdirectory 'DataGeneration/Figure1'.
+The plot for Figure 1c is generated directly from the file given in subdirectory 'DataGeneration/Figure1'.
 Plot generation does not require any data in these cases.

 ## Contact information ##